 Languages: English, 29 African languages belonging to the Mande, Kwa or Mel linguistic groups

 Monetary unit: Liberian Dollar, US Dollar is also accepted

 Main Exports: Diamonds, iron ore, rubber, timber, coffee, cocoa

 GNI per capita: US $200 (World, Bank, 2009)

 Human Development Index ranking: 182 out of 189 (UN, 2010)

 Despite numerous challenges, Liberia is rich with market development opportunities.
 In recent years, private investment has increased considerably with billions in concession agreements completed or underway in the mineral, petroleum, rubber, timber, and palm oil sectors.
 There is tremendous potential for this investment to promote wider private sector growth through local sourcing.
 Several multinational corporations are already exploring ways to increase their local procurement.
 While the international aid community continues to play a significant role in Liberia’s development, it could increase its impact by supporting and engaging local entrepreneurs.

 - Building Markets Liberia opened its first office in Monrovia in September 2011.
 The full suite of services launched in 2012.

-- The Sustainable Marketplace Initiative will focus on facilitating supply chain linkages between local businesses and large buyers in the extractive sectors, as well as leveraging aid spending through local purchasing.
+- Building Markets in Liberia will focus on facilitating supply chain linkages between local businesses and large buyers in the extractive sectors, as well as leveraging aid spending through local purchasing.

 *one contract is still ongoing so the job numbers are not final.